Armored Republic FragLock Fragmentation Coating

 We cover our bases

-When we introduced our AR500 Armor ballistic plates in 2012, we knew this was something we had to address.
-Our base coating gave our armor plates a sealed surface to protect it from the elements and provides some frag and spall mitigation.
+When we introduced our ballistic plates from Armored Republic in 2012, we knew fragmentation was something we had to address.

-AR500 Armor revolutionized the steel core armor industry by being first to market with our fragmentation and spall mitigation build-up coat.
-Since then, we’ve continued to master and refine the process...so much so we consider it an art form, utilizing artisan-level craftsmen in its application.
+Armored Republic revolutionized the armor industry by being the first to market with our fragmentation mitigation coating.
+Since then, we’ve continued to master the process - so much so we consider it an art form, utilizing artisan-level craftsmen in its application.

-Even with all this, we continually test our current and potential formulas to make sure we bring you the very best frag and spall mitigation coating on the market.
+Even with all of this, we continually test our current and potential formulas to make sure we bring you the very best fragmentation mitigation coating on the market.